🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Remember, your Chihuahua has a lot of energy to release.

 Therefore, don’t assume they don’t require regular exercise because of their small size.
-By physically stimulating your dog, they release built-up energy and become less likely to bark at every opportunity.
+By physically stimulating your Chihuahua, they release built-up energy and become less likely to bark at every opportunity.

 For exercise durations, a good rule of thumb is at least 30 minutes per day.